Hatsune Miku: Project Diva F: Development

 Development for the game first began in 2011 before the previous entry in the series, Hatsune Miku: Project DIVA Extend.
 The game is jointly developed by the development teams behind the PlayStation Portable entries in the series, as well as the team behind the Project DIVA Arcade entry in the series.
 A new entry in the Project DIVA series was first teased by Sega on Christmas Day 2011, when Sega released a teaser video on YouTube with footage of Hatsune Miku singing two different songs and the words "Coming 2012" at the end of the trailer.
-On April 9, 2012 Sega posted a teaser site online announcing that they would be revealing the next entry in the Project DIVA series on April 12, 2012.
-The game was then officially revealed on April 12, 2012 as a multiplatform game for both the PlayStation Vita and PlayStation 3 making the series' official debut on both platforms (both Dreamy Theater software for the PS3 were not actual full games for the console.)
-A recent "store-front trailer" showed off a new feature – officially called "Photo Studio".
+On April 9, 2012, Sega posted a teaser site online announcing that they would be revealing the next entry in the Project DIVA series on April 12, 2012.
+The game was then officially revealed on April 12, 2012, as a multiplatform game for both the PlayStation Vita and PlayStation 3, making the series' official debut on both platforms (both Dreamy Theater software for the PS3 were not actual full games for the console.)
+A "store-front trailer" showed off a new feature – officially called "Photo Studio".
 Development would be focused on the PlayStation Vita first before being shifted over to the PlayStation 3 at the later part of its development cycle, and hence the former version would release earlier in 2012 with the latter version releasing in 2013.
 The release date for the PlayStation Vita version of the game was later announced as August 20, 2012 in an issue of Japanese gaming magazine Dengeki PlayStation.

 The game was also present at a booth at the Electronic Entertainment Expo 2012, where a partially translated version of the game was playable.
 The game featured two songs, both in Japanese as well as Japanese lyrics, but with English menu items.
 The demo was placed there in order to gauge interest for the game for a potential localization and the response was said to be good, although there were no official plans to localize the game at the time.

 On March 7, 2013, the day of the PlayStation 3 version's Japanese release, Sega posted an image of Miku on their English Facebook page, asking fans to like and share the image if they would like to see the PlayStation 3 version of the game released in Western territories.
 On June 6, 2013, Sega confirmed the game would be released in Western territories in August 2013.
 A retail release in North America was announced, as well as a digital release on the PlayStation Network in North America and Europe.
 In November 2013, the PlayStation Vita version was announced for digital release in North America and Europe in March 2014.